 TRIFLE RESPONSIVE CANVAS

-I was lucky enough to be the lead designer on the rebuild of ITV's browser website.
-The existing proposition was a fixed width website so the fundamental goal for this project was to create a scalable responsive website.
+I was the lead designer on the rebuild of ITV's browser website.
+The existing proposition was a fixed width website so the fundamental goal for this project was to create a responsive website.

 I worked closely with the front end development team to set out the rules for the responsive canvas which would ultimately feed into a "living style guide", that the entire site is powered by.